 Symptoms

-You may also see hair loss in the centre of the scalp, which can look similar to hair loss caused by telogen effluvium or female pattern hair loss.
+You may also see hair loss in the centre of the scalp, which can look similar to diffuse hair thinning caused by telogen effluvium or female pattern hair loss.
 The key difference is the scarring — but this isn’t usually visible above the skin, so you’ll need a specialist to diagnose this.

-- Minimising the use of damaging styling practices, such as tight braids, ponytails, and dreadlocks
+• Minimising the use of damaging styling practices, such as tight braids, ponytails, and dreadlocks.

-- Anti-dandruff shampoo — to ease itching and flakiness
+• Anti-dandruff shampoo — to ease itching and flakiness

 Frontal fibrosing alopecia (FFA)